raghabendra-dash/Music-App-UI/README.md

 2. Project has 2 pages, one for home and another for single-playlist which can be accessed by clicking on any image/link of Popular Artist Section and also the option provided in nav bar.

-3. For demo purpose, there is only one song in this project.
+3. For demo purpose, there is only one song in this project...